 It may sound like a conspiracy theory until you learn the undisputed details.

-Yeah, those things are true, but that doesn't justify Tucker's intended conclusion, namely that this is what happened on January 6th, that the good old patriots were ensnared by the feds.
+Yeah, those things are true, but that doesn't justify Tucker's intended conclusion, namely that this is what happened on January 6th, that the good old Patriots were ensnared by the feds.

 The federal government thwarted an alleged plot to kidnap the governor of Michigan in a manner that included, shockingly enough, storming the state capitol.

-According to a report in BuzzFeed, Michigan State Police stood down and let protesters, including those in full tactical gear, Enter the building unopposed.
+According to a report in BuzzFeed, Michigan State Police stood down and let protesters, including those in full tactical gear, enter the building unopposed.

 unidentified

-Why haven't you called for backup?
+Why haven't you talked with backup?

 Where is your backup?

-And y 'all are letting it get destroyed on your watch!
+This is our damn Capitol building, and y'all are letting it get destroyed on your watch.

-That definitely could be an interesting parallel that proves that the same shadowy forces that did the false flag of January 6th also staged the storming of the Michigan State Capitol.
+That definitely could be an interesting parallel that proves that the same shadowy forces that did the false flag of January 6th also staged the storming of the Michigan state capitol.

-Or you could say that the right wing has a pattern of taking over Capitol buildings.
+Or you could say that the right-wing has a pattern of taking over Capitol buildings.

 One of these is an almost embarrassingly simpler explanation.